 - Looking for incorrect personal information.
 Details of your current address, employment information and other personal details need to be accurate when applying for credit.

 - Checking for incorrect defaults.
 Incorrect defaults may include serious credit infringements that would make your credit history look bad to lenders.
-Any erroneous defaults, missed utility and loan repayments need to be corrected occasionally so that your credit report remains healthy.
+Any incorrectly listed defaults, missed utility and loan repayments need to be corrected occasionally so that your credit report remains healthy.

 - Accessing credit.
 Lenders are more likely to approve your credit application if you currently have no debt, have a history of making payments on time and have had a stable job and address.

 If you have ever applied for any form of credit such as a loan or credit card, you will have a credit file.
 You can even have a credit file if you hold a utility bill in your name or have held a store card or store interest-free finance

 Can I have information removed from my credit history?